-There are many causes of knee pain and one of the most common is patellar tendinopathy ‘runners knee’ or ‘jumpers knee’.
+There are many causes of knee pain and one of the most common is anterior knee pain.
+Pain occurs behind and around the knee cap.
 More men than women are affected and its most common in athletes, runners and people involved in high impact sports where jumping and changing direction occurs frequently.
+However you can get anterior knee pain by walking only and you may be get pain while sitting.
 ‘Jumpers knee’ is most frequent in people in their twenties to thirties, but it can affect all ages.

-Pain comes on due to overload of the patella tendon or a trauma such as a fall.
-It’s rare to have pain when resting and the pain is associated with weight bearing and during activity.
-There may be swelling at the front of the knee, but more often there isn’t.
+Pain comes on due to overload of the patella tendon or due to pain behind the knee cap when the knee cap pushes against the thigh bone.
+There may or may not be swelling at the front of the knee.

 The Patella Tendon